-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The fixed assets were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the fixed assets at reasonable intervals.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date.

-In respect of immovable properties of land and buildings that have been taken on lease and disclosed as right of use assets in the financial statements, the lease agreements are in the name of the Company, where the Company is the lessee in the agreement, except for immovable property of land at Jhagadia admeasuring 1,00,000 sq. mtrs., having a carrying value of ₹ 58.88 million as at March 31, 2021, in respect of which the lease deed is pending execution.
+- (i) (a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, capital work-in-progress and relevant details of Right-of-Use assets. - B. The Company has maintained proper records showing full particulars of intangible assets. - (b) Some of the property, plant and equipment, capital work-in-progress and Right-of-Use assets were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the property, plant and equipment, capital work-in-progress and Right-of-Use assets at reasonable intervals having regard to the size of the Company and the nature of its activities.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based on the examination of the registered sale deed / conveyance deed provided to us, we report that, the title deeds of all the immovable properties, (other than those that have been taken on lease) disclosed in the standalone financial statements included in property, plant and equipment, are held in the name of the Company as at the balance sheet date.
+In respect of immovable properties that have been taken on lease and disclosed in the standalone financial statements as Right-of-Use asset as at the balance sheet date, the lease agreements are duly executed in favour of the Company, except for the following: